Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Hopfield neural network: content-addressable memory

 \subsection{Simulation}

-The iteration of Eq.~\eqref{eq:hopfielddynamics} can be made \textit{synchronously}, updating all neurons simultaneously at each time step~$t$, or \textit{asynchronously}, updating one neuron at a time.
-The latter strategy is also called \textit{sequential update}.
-In the previous subsection, we showed the conditions for convergence of the asynchronous case.
-The synchronous case can speed-up convergence to an attractor, but when $H_i=0$, it can generate not only fixed points, but also limit cycles of period 2 (symmetric $\mathbf{W}$) or 4 (when $W_{ij}=-W_{ij}$).
-The reader is redirected to \cite[Section 3.2.4]{peretto} for more details.
+The iteration of Eq.~\eqref{eq:hopfielddynamics} can be implemented either \textit{synchronously}, with all neurons updated simultaneously at each time step~$t$, or \textit{asynchronously}, with neurons updated sequentially, one at a time.
+In Sec.~\ref{sub:patternstability}, we discussed the conditions under which the asynchronous dynamics converges.
+Synchronous dynamics can accelerate convergence toward an attractor.
+However, when $H_i=0$, it may lead not only to fixed points, but also to limit cycles\footnote{A limit cycle of period $q$ is when the network state repeats after $q$ iterations, $\netstate(t+q)=\netstate(t)$.} with period 2 for symmetric couplings ($W_{ij}=W_{ji}$) or period 4 for antisymmetric couplings ($W_{ij}=-W_{ji}$).~\cite{peretto}

-The asynchronous update rule can proceed in either of two ways: a random unit $i$ is selected at each time step $t$, and then the rule Eq.~\eqref{eq:hopfielddynamics} is applied (suitable for simulations); or neurons have a constant probability per unit time to be independently chosen for update at each instant $t$ (suitable for direct hardware implementation).
+Asynchronous simulations can be implemented in two main ways.
+In the first, a neuron $i$ is selected at each time step $t$, and the update rule in Eq.~\eqref{eq:hopfielddynamics} is applied.
+The selected neuron may be chosen either sequentially or uniformly at random.
+In the second approach, each neuron has a constant probability per unit time of being independently selected for update at any instant~$t$, potentially allowing more than one neuron update per time step.
+Although both methods are straightforward to simulate numerically, the latter is more naturally suited for hardware implementation.~\cite{hertzRedesNeurais}